jbonaiuto/bodb/bodb/docs/workspaces.rst

 Selecting a Workspace
 ^^^^^^^^^^^^^^^^^^^^^

-Clicking on the radio button next to a workspace will make that workspace the active workspace.
-In the top right hand corner, the user information displays the active workspace.
+You can select between different workspaces from the top, left hand corner of BODB where user information is displayed.
+To change the active works space, select from the right drop down menu the desired workspace.
+Then to navigate to the workspace click on the link to the left of the dropdown.

 New Workspace
 ^^^^^^^^^^^^^

-Clicking new will allow the user to add a workspace provided a Title and Description.
+To add a new Workspace, go to the BODB insert page and click workspace, which will take you to the following menu where you provide the workspace Title and Description.
+Once you save it, the workspace will now show in the Change Active Workspace dropdown mentioned above.

 .. figure:: images/add_workspace.png
     :align: center